tugayac/ClusterTruck-TakeHomeProblem4/README.md

 * All ClusterTruck Kitchens are assumed to be "active" even if their `active` status is set to `false`, so that the values returned by the drive time endpoint have some variance.
 * User's locale is `en_US` (American English, country USA).
 * Users are located in the USA and expect distance values to be in _miles_.
-* Users are assumed to always give well-formed addresses that include the number, street, city, and state, such as `123 Main St, Anywhere, OH`.
-If they do not use this format, they will get an error.
+* Users are assumed to always give well-formed addresses that include the number, street, city, and state, such as `123 Main St, Anywhere, OH` (zip code can be included as well).
+If they do not use this format, they may not get the best results
 * Google Maps Directions API can return multiple routes to a destination.
 As such, "Drive time to closest ClusterTruck" implies shortest drive time, regardless of driving distance.
 * It does not matter whether a user requests for the drive time to the nearest ClusterTruck kitchen inside or outside of a delivery area.
 They will always be given the drive time to the closest ClusterTruck kitchen.
 * The hours of ClusterTruck kitchens are ignored.
 This means a user will always be given the drive time to the closest ClusterTruck, regardless of whether it's open or closed.